Cover | 900×1350

 Prioritizing bicycle traffic | 500 | This Amsterdam street prioritizes bicycle and pedestrian traffic.
 Retractable barriers allow emergency and delivery vehicle access.
 (Photograph courtesy of Jvhertum)

 “There is no obvious competing or comparable book. . . .
 Green Illusions has the same potential to sound a wake-up call in the energy arena as was observed with Silent Spring in the environment, and Fast Food Nation in the food system.” - Charles Francis, former director of the Center for Sustainable Agriculture Systems at the University of Nebraska

-In Short: Ozzie Zehner is a visiting scholar at the University of California, Berkeley and the author of Green Illusions.
+In Short: Ozzie Zehner is a visiting scholar at Northwestern University and the author of Green Illusions.
 He has spoken critically, yet constructively, on energy and environmental segments by CNN, PBS, CBC, BBC, public radio, and numerous print sources including The Sunday Times, The Washington Post and Christian Science Monitor.
 Ozzie can explain:

 Green Illusions was a Top-20 Nonfiction pick for 2012 in the Goodreads Reader’s Choice Awards, marking the first time that an academic press publication has made the list.

 Details: $29.95 | 464 pages | 6×9 inches | Non-profit (all royalties go to first steps in book)

 Synopsis: Green Illusions delivers a critique of green technologies from an environmental perspective and explores more durable first steps for the future | full description